python-social-auth/social-examples/README.md

 ## Documentation

-Project documentation is available at http://python-social-auth.readthedocs.org/.
+Project documentation is available at https://python-social-auth.readthedocs.io/.

 ## Contributing

+Contributions are welcome!

+Only the core and Django modules are currently in development.
+All others are in maintenance only mode, and maintainers are especially welcome there.

-See the [CONTRIBUTING.md](CONTRIBUTING.md) document for details.
+See the [https://github.com/python-social-auth/.github/blob/main/CONTRIBUTING.md](CONTRIBUTING.md) document for details.

 ## Versioning